jermanuts/feather-docs/content/_guides/prove_payment.md

 OutProofs are the preferred way to prove a payment to an address.

 Go to the **History** tab.
-Right click on the transaction that includes the payment you want to prove, then click **Create tx proof**.
+Right-click on the transaction that includes the payment you want to prove, then click **Create tx proof**.
 Select "Prove payment to an address".
 Add a message if required, and make sure to select the correct destination address.

 To export your proof as a PGP-like message, click **Get Formatted Proof**.
 Note that only Feather Wallet currently supports this format.
 If the recipient does not use Feather Wallet, click **Get Signature**.